 CMS created the 5-Star Quality Rating System to help consumers compare NFs more easily and decide which facilities to consider.
 The Nursing Home Compare website features a system that gives each NF a rating of between 1 and 5 stars.
-As part of 5-Star, CMS incorporates the following two quality measures (QMs) in the ratings: (1) percentage of long-stay residents who received an antipsychotic medication; and (2) percentage of long-stay residents who received an antipsychotic medication; and (2) percentage of long-stay residents who received an antianxiety or hypnotic medication.
+As part of 5-Star, CMS incorporates the following two quality measures (QMs) in the ratings: (1) percentage of long-stay residents who received an antipsychotic medication; and (2) percentage of long-stay residents who received an antipsychotic medication.
 Based on concerted efforts, there have been significant reductions in usage rates of these medications.
 Between 2014 and 2018, the percentage of long-stay residents who received an antipsychotic medication declined by 25.5% nationally and by 35.2% in New York.
 Furthermore, the New York State average is 20.3% lower than the national average.
-Between 2015 and 2018, the percentage of long-stay residents who received an antianxiety or hypnotic medication fell by 11.4% nationally and by 14.5% in New York, with New York's average nearly a third less than that of the nation.
+Between 2015 and 2018, the percentage of long-stay resident fell by 11.4% nationally and by 14.5% in New York, with New York's average nearly a third less than that of the nation.
 Since these figures capture any use of these medications, they do not take into account GDRs that are already in process.